pradysriv02/quiz_app/README.md

 # InterviewIQ

-InterviewIQ is a modern Android application built using **Kotlin** and **Jetpack Compose**, designed to provide users with an engaging quiz experience.
+InterviewIQ is a modern Android application built using **Kotlin** and **Jetpack Compose** following **MVVM Architecture**, designed to provide users with an engaging quiz experience.
 Users can register and log in via Firebase Authentication (including Google sign-in), access questions from multiple topics, and interact with an AI-powered chatbot using **Gemini AI**.

 ## Features